 For this month’s leadership spotlight, we spoke with Ron Pelletier, Founder and Chief Customer Officer at Pondurance.
 Ron supports the company’s open door culture to foster collaboration, camaraderie and trust across teams.
 He believes that initiative counts and encourages employees to fearlessly pursue their career goals.
+Learn more about his experience in cybersecurity leadership roles.

 How did you get into cybersecurity?